Show Boat: Integration

-Show Boat boldly portrayed racial issues and was the first racially integrated musical, in that both black and white performers appeared and sang on stage together.
-Ziegfeld's Follies featured solo African American performers such as Bert Williams, but would not have included a black woman in the chorus.
-Show Boat was structured with two choruses – a black chorus and a white chorus.
-One commentator noted that "Hammerstein uses the African-American chorus as essentially a Greek chorus, providing clear commentary on the proceedings, whereas the white choruses sing of the not-quite-real."
+Show Boat boldly portrayed racial issues and was the first racially integrated musical, in that both Black and white performers appeared and sang on stage together.

+Ziegfeld's Follies featured solo African American performers such as Bert Williams, but would not have included a Black woman in the chorus.
+Show Boat was structured with two choruses – a Black chorus and a white chorus.
+Ethnomusicologist Richard Keeling noted that "Hammerstein uses the African-American chorus as essentially a Greek chorus, providing clear commentary on the proceedings, whereas the white choruses sing of the not-quite-real."
 In Show Boat Jerome Kern used the AABA-chorus form exclusively in songs sung by African-American characters ("Ol' Man River", "Can't Help Lovin' Dat Man"), a form that later would be regarded as typical of "white" popular music.

 Show Boat was the first Broadway musical to seriously depict an interracial marriage, as in Ferber's original novel, and to feature a character of mixed race who was "passing" for white.
-(Although the musical comedy Whoopee!
-(1930), starring Eddie Cantor, supposedly depicted a romance between a mixed-blood Native American man and a white woman, the man turns out to be white.)

 Language and stereotypes

 The word "nigger"

-The show has generated controversy for the subject matter of interracial marriage, the historical portrayal of blacks working as laborers and servants in the 19th-century South, and the use of the word niggers in the lyrics (this is the first word in the opening chorus of the show).
-Originally the show opened with the black chorus onstage singing:
+The show has generated controversy for the subject matter of interracial marriage, the historical portrayal of Black people working as laborers and servants in the 19th-century South, and the use of the word niggers in the lyrics (this is the first word in the opening chorus of the show).
+Originally the show opened with the Black chorus onstage singing: